benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 #### so what to do?
 wow, didn't realise I bashed out so much stuff to learn... anyway, you have the rest of your career to do so and each problem you tackle will guide you on what to learn next.
 The point being, focussing on theory, design principles and patterns, programming fundamentals and implementing them in real systems will teach you much more than learning every new language, library or framework that comes along.
-[Read blogs, articles, code and books]({% post_url 2014-06-25-code-incomplete %}), and write code and build things.

-Rather than seeing each new technology as exciting, the experienced programmer may well ignore it altogether[^1] as he may have seen it before in many different guises.

-Relax.
-A lot of those technologies will be dead.
-And you should be intimidated by angular and ember.
-They have the smell of Enterprise Java for me.
+[Read blogs, articles, code and books]({% post_url 2014-06-25-code-incomplete %}), and write code and always be building things.
+From my experience, early career programmers tend to spend as much time as possible coding, however, as programmers mature they tend to spend less time coding and more time reading and thinking.
+Early career programmers need to take some time out of their coding each day for reading and thinking.
+Don't feel as though you are being employed to type code all day, because this is patently false (even if it does make you feel guilty for not doing so).
+You are a knowledge worker, you are being paid for your powers of deduction, logic and abstraction all of which require constant refinement.
+You _will_ write better code in a shorter period of time by spending less time coding and more time reading and thinking.